-Due to COVID-19, AdvocacyDenver office will be closed to outside visitors until April 1st, 2020.
-Our staff will be working in the office and/or remotely (as appropriate) and will be able to participate in meetings virtually.
-We recognize that there is still important work to do, and we’re striving to perform those vital services while helping stop the community spread of Coronavirus.[Read more…] about Latest COVID-19 Information by and for People with Disabilities
+Due to COVID-19, AdvocacyDenver office will be closed to outside visitors until further notice.
+Our staff will be working in the office and/or remotely and will be able to participate in meetings virtually.
+We recognize that there is still important work to do, and we’re striving to perform those vital services while helping stop the community spread of COVID 19.[Read more…] about Latest COVID-19 Information by and for People with Disabilities

 Seven months ago, Christiano Sosa took over the helm of the Arc of Colorado.
 During that time, he united the state’s 14 Chapters around the 2018 legislative agenda.
 That agenda produced five prioritized bills that all successfully passed.